pctea/DM500TicTacToe/readme.md

 	```git
 	git pull
 	```
-3. Open the .tex document using your favorite text editor, and eligible spot.
+3. Open the .tex document using your favorite text editor, and pick a eligible spot.
 4. Compile the .tex document and check that you are satisfied with the changes in the created pdf file:
 	```git
 	pdflatex TicTacToe.tex
 	```
-5. Compiling the latex document created 5 new files, which git does not know exists, we need to make git know that the pdf file exists.
+5. Compiling the latex document created 5 new files, which git does not know exists.
+We need to make git know that the pdf file exists.
 Do the following command to check which files has been changed and which are "untracked"
 	```git
 	git status
 	```